tabassco/woehleR/README.md

 ## Calculations

 ### Rainflow Matrix

+**Rainflow Matrix:** Denotes the stress cycles with the from and to categories.
+Counting each cycle with the [i,j] position.
+To get the individual connections the 4-point algorithm is used.

+---

 *Inputs:*
 - stress values: 2 coloumn data-frame with order-id / time-stamp and stress values
 - n - Amount of categories to be used